Clarkson University

 How does Clarkson University spend its money?

 Clarkson University directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Clarkson University tax-deductible?